CMirabella180890/CLTPy/README.md

 * **Classical Lamination Theory** is then applied to obtain stresses and strains inside every single-ply of the lamination sequence, evaluating also the **Margin of Safety** (not available at the moment but it will be very soon!).
 ## Criticism about current implementation
 At the moment, the program is too "heavy" and quite hard to read.
 Any possible improvements are related to
-1. increase the modularity level and decompose the main program into several smaller parts;
+1. **increase the modularity level** and decompose the main program into several smaller parts;
-2.  increase the modularity level and decompose the main program into several smaller parts;
-3.  building a package, possibly following a high modularity logic;
+2.  **building a package**, possibly following a high modularity logic;
-4.  avoid misusing dictionary variables and correctly store all the materials' data;
+3.  **avoid misusing dictionary variables** and **correctly store all the materials' data**;
-5.  improve the usability with a better INPUT/OUTPUT or, even better, building a GUI;
+4.  **improve the usability** with a better INPUT/OUTPUT or, even better, **building a GUI**;
-6.  improve the readability of the code, exploiting comments and building proper documentation.
+5.  **improve the readability of the code**, exploiting comments and **building proper documentation**.
+## Long-term objectives
+The author of the code wants to build a free-of-charge tool to help preliminary design of composite laminates.
+Any help from other Python-enthusiast-engineers like the author will be greatly appreciated.
+Please, contact me at:
+> **claudio.mirabella90@gmail.com**
+I will answer to you in few days.